-Wolf Rocks Trail is a 4.3 mile lightly trafficked loop trail located near Lincoln Twp, PA that features beautiful wild flowers and is rated as moderate.
+Wolf Rocks Trail is a 4.3 mile lightly trafficked loop trail located near Lincoln Twp, Pennsylvania that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash